Avatar

 Stockholm University

 Juan C. Rocha is a research scientist at the Stockholm Resilience Centre where he co-leads the theme on complex systems.
 His research questions are oriented to understanding critical transitions: from regime shifts in ecological systems, to collective action in society.
-Currently he is focusing on the idea of cascading effects: how a critical transition in an ecosystem in the world can impact the likelihood of other ecosystems tipping over.
-Juan is interested in methods for identifying resilience surrogates -good observables that can tell you how resilient a system is- as well as misperception of feedbacks and their consequences.
+Currently he focus on the idea of cascading effects: how a critical transition in an ecosystem in the world can impact the likelihood of other ecosystems tipping over.
+Juan is interested in methods for identifying resilience surrogates –good observables that can tell you how resilient a system is– as well as misperception of feedbacks and their consequences.
 He finds inspiration in complex systems science, the use of mathematical models, networks and other computational methods to understand social and ecological complexity.

 Interests